-This paper reviews concepts, principles and tools that have led to a coherent mathematical theory of causation based on structural models.
-The theory provides solutions to a number of problems in causal inference, including questions of confounding control, policy analysis, mediation, missing data and the integration of data from diverse studies.
+This paper reviews concepts, principles and tools that have led to a coherent mathematical theory that unifies the graphical, structural, and potential outcome approaches to causal inference.
+The theory provides solutions to a number of pending problems in causal analysis, including questions of confounding control, policy analysis, mediation, missing data and the integration of data from diverse studies.

-Key Words: Causal Inference, confounding, mediation, missing data, meta analysis
+Keywords: Causal inference, confounding, counterfactuals, mediation, missing data, external validity

-1. Introduction
+1 Introduction

-Recent advances in causal inference owe their development to two methodological principles.
+Recent advances in causal inference owe their development to two methodological principles that I call "the deductive approach."
 First, a commitment to understanding what reality must be like for a statistical routine to succeed and, second, a commitment to represent reality in terms of data-generating models, rather than distributions of observed variables.

-Encoded as nonparametric structural equations, these models have led to a fruitful symbiosis between graphs and counterfactuals that has unified the potential outcome framework of Neyman, Rubin and Robins with the econometric tradition of Haavelmo, Marschak and Heckman.
+Encoded as nonparametric structural equations, these models have led to a fruitful symbiosis between graphs and counterfactuals and has unified the potential outcome framework of Neyman, Rubin and Robins with the econometric tradition of Haavelmo, Marschak and Heckman.
 In this symbiosis, counterfactuals emerge as natural byproducts of structural equations and serve to formally articulate research questions of interest.
-Graphical models, on the other hand, are used to encode scientific assumptions in a qualitative (i.e., non-parametric) and transparent language, and to identify the testable implications of these assumptions.
+Graphical models, on the other hand, are used to encode scientific assumptions in a qualitative (i.e., nonparametric) and transparent language, and to identify the logical ramifications of these assumptions, in particular their testable implications.